COPE ®: What is it?

-COPE© is Demont Associates’ assessment tool for not-for-profit organizations used to evaluate its current “culture of philanthropy.”
-COPE© is an acronym for Culture of Philanthropy Evaluation.
+COPE ® is Demont Associates’ assessment tool used to evaluate a nonprofit organization’s current “culture of philanthropy.”
+COPE ® is an acronym for Culture of Philanthropy Evaluation ®.

-Why would a not-for-profit organization take the assessment?
+Why would a nonprofit organization take the assessment?

-COPE© will help any not-for-profit organization to: 1) establish a baseline reference point from which to achieve measurable standards of development performance over time, 2) identify specific areas for philanthropic improvement, 3) identify and celebrate/reward successful development achievement of the organization's staff/Board, 4) inform the Board and staff on priorities and fundraising best practices to achieve greater philanthropic success, or 5) comprehensively assess its preparedness for a major gifts initiative, a campaign, or intensive effort to dramatically increase philanthropic support.
+COPE ® will help any nonprofit to: 1) establish a baseline reference point from which to achieve measurable standards of development or advancement performance over time; 2) identify specific areas for philanthropic improvement; 3) identify and celebrate/reward successful development achievements of the organization's staff/Board; 4) inform Board and staff on priorities and fund-raising best practices to achieve extraordinary philanthropic success; and 5) comprehensively assess its preparedness for a major gifts initiative, campaign, or intensive effort to dramatically increase philanthropic support.

-Through the extensive comprehensive experience over three decades from Demont service to a full mix of educational, cultural, youth development, faith-based, health, environmental, and social service not-for-profit institutions in the Northeastern United States.
-In 2010, Demont developed its COPE© tool and began offering to non-for-profit organizations committed to building a culture of philanthropy over time.
+Through extensive comprehensive experience over four decades from Demont consultants’ service to a full mix of youth, environmental, educational, cultural, faith, health, and social service nonprofits in the northeastern United States.
+In 2010, Demont Associates developed its COPE ® tool and began offering it to nonprofits preparing for a major fund-raising campaign or otherwise committed to building a culture of philanthropy over time.

-Demont facilitates a confidential survey to be completed by Board and administrative staff members of the organization who know the institution best.
-The survey takes 8-10 minutes to complete.
-Demont Associates tabulates the responses and provides a written analysis and executive summary, including scores for the organization.
+Demont Associates facilitates a confidential survey to be completed by the organization’s key constituents: those with current or recent (within the last three years) engagement with the organization; major donors, staff members, volunteers, advisors, or partners with meaningful (not casual) interaction with management or advancement/philanthropy functions; and those knowledgeable enough to answer more than half of the 22 COPE ® questions.
+The survey takes 12–15 minutes to complete.
+Demont tabulates the responses and provides a written analysis and executive summary, including scores for the organization.

-Why do you depend upon our staff, Board and closest supporters to evaluate the institution’s culture of philanthropy?
+Why would we depend upon our staff, Board, and closest supporters to evaluate our organization’s culture of philanthropy?
 Wouldn’t an expert know how to truly evaluate us?

 An expert might complete a great professional report.
-However, experience has shown that having the leaders of the organization own the process, discover the answers and learn from engagement leads not only to equally valid and relevant conclusions but more important to the impetus for action to improve the culture of philanthropy.
-A consultant, working with the institutions leaders, can provide perspective, best practices and objectivity which can lead to an effective partnership.
+However, experience has shown that having the leaders of the organization own the process, discover the answers, and learn from engagement leads not only to equally valid and relevant conclusions, but also to the impetus for action to meaningfully improve the organization’s culture of philanthropy.
+A consultant working with the organization’s leaders can create an effective partnership, providing perspective, best practices, and objectivity.

 How do we get started?